Included Artisan Commands

 Interactive restore:

-php artisan easy-backups:db:restoreRestore latest backup (Automated):
+php artisan easy-backups:db:restoreRestore latest backup (skips file selection, still confirms):

 php artisan easy-backups:db:restore --source-env=stagingRestore from local storage: